AUpchurch42/full-stack-javascript-assignments/src/javascript/intro/grammer/control-flow/conditionals/README.md

 # Conditionals

 > Why do we need conditionals?
+Conditional statements are used to perform different actions based on different conditions.
 What do we do day to day to use conditionals in our language?
-What are some examples of a conditional statement?
+We use if/else statements to allow for multiple outcomes.
+What are some examples of a conditional statement? if (hour < 18) {
+    greeting = "Good day";
+} else {
+    greeting = "Good evening";
+}

 ### Requirements